rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 Often after subsetting or cleaning you will end up with fewer realized values of the factor than you had originally, but the old levels remain linked to the factor.
 You can drop unused levels using `droplevels`.

+Other sanity checks
+===

+* Make lots of plots to look for unusual values or patterns (e.g. impossible percentages outside 0-100, systematically missing years, extreme outliers, certain values more common than expected)
+* For spreadsheet data, do calculations or plots within the spreadsheet and check that values in R match
+* "Off by one" errors?
+* More tools to clean up strings discussed in a few weeks!

+Homework
+===
+type: section

+Read in some data, and then get it analytically ready, and make some plots once it's long.